-Inter held to a surprise 1-1 draw at Lecce in Serie A
+Ronaldo nets 2, Juve beats Parma to go 4 points clear at top

-MILAN (AP) — Title-chasing Inter Milan was surprisingly held to a 1-1 draw at relegation-threatened Lecce in Serie A on Sunday.
+Just like Juventus back in October, title-chasing Inter Milan was surprisingly held to a draw at Lecce.

-Inter remained second but could find itself four points behind Juventus if the eight-time defending champion beats Parma at home later.
+It could have been worse for Inter as Lecce, which is a point off the relegation zone, hit the post late on through Filippo Falco.

 Marcelo Brozović hit the post for Inter and Lecce had a penalty decision revoked after video review in the first half.